8,700 Studies Reviewed. 87.0% Found Biological Effects. The Evidence is Clear.

 @article{nik_abdull_halim_nmh_mohd_jamili_af_che_dom_n_abd_rahman_nh_jamal_kareem_z_dapari_r_ce3802,

-title = {Nik Abdull Halim NMH, Mohd Jamili AF, Che Dom N, Abd Rahman NH, Jamal Kareem Z, Dapari R},
+author = {Nik Abdull Halim NMH and Mohd Jamili AF and Che Dom N and Abd Rahman NH and Jamal Kareem Z and Dapari R},

 year = {2024},